-- Clinical and lecturer faculty do not use this section. - · Tenure-track and research faculty use this section. - Level of detail depends on whether this is the candidate's area of excellence. - Librarians use the Professional Development section. - Documents in this section count toward the 50-page limit on the dossier. - Research or its equivalent in the creative and performing arts is expected of all tenure-track and tenured faculty at IUPUI, as well as all research faculty, scientists, and scholars.
-For these faculty members, a threshold of documented satisfactory performance is required for promotion and/or tenure. - o In some units, funded research is an expectation and has become incorporated in departmental or school/unit standards for assessing excellence or satisfactory performance.
+- Clinical and lecturer faculty do not use this section. - Tenure-track and research faculty use this section. - Level of detail depends on whether this is the candidate's area of excellence. - Librarians use the Professional Development section. - Documents in this section count toward the 50-page limit on the dossier.
+NOTE: ALL SUPPORTING MATERIALS FOR THE INTEGRATIVE CASE WILL BE PLACED IN THE FIRST FOLDER IN THE FIRST SECTION.
+THIS IS REQUIRED BY THE ARCHITECTURE OF THE EDOSSIER AND DOES NOT IMPLY ALL ITEMS ARE 'RESEARCH.'
+SEE SEPARATE SECTION FOR GUIDANCE. - Research or its equivalent in the creative and performing arts is expected of all tenure-track and tenured faculty at IUPUI, as well as all research faculty, scientists, and scholars.
+For these faculty members, a threshold of documented satisfactory performance is required for promotion and/or tenure. - In some units, funded research is an expectation and has become incorporated in departmental or school/unit standards for assessing excellence or satisfactory performance.
 Candidates should be careful to understand departmental or school/unit standards for external funding.
 Expectations should be applied consistently and equitably to all faculty within units.
 Information regarding the expectation for externally funded research should be available to all faculty in written form if it is a requirement for advancement.
-Candidates should provide evidence regarding research funding as required to support their current and ongoing program of research. - Peer review of research and creative activity is required, both for satisfactory and for excellence levels of evaluation.
+Candidates should provide evidence regarding research funding as required to support their current and ongoing program of research.

+• Peer review of research and creative activity is required, both for satisfactory and for excellence levels of evaluation.